 Misha Vallejo was born in 1985 in Riobamba, Ecuador.

 He is a photographer whose work lies between documentary and art photography.
 In 2014 he completed his MA in Photojournalism and Documentary Photography at the London College of Communication, University of the Arts London and in 2010 he finished the St. Petersburg Faculty of Photojournalism in Russia.
-He works as a freelance photographer since 2010 and is a member of the photography collective Runa Photos since 2012.
+He works as a freelance photographer and videographer since 2010 and is a member of the photography collective Runa Photos since 2012.

 In 2016 he published his first photo-book Al Otro Lado with Brazilian publishing house Editora Madalena.
 This publication was selected among the best author photobooks by the festival Les Rencontres de la Photographie 2016 in Arles, France.
 The photo-book also got an honorable mention at the International Prize Felifa-Fola (Argentina, 2016), was selected as the best photography book in Brazil by the festival Féria Miolo(s) 2016 and was selected for the photobook exhibition at Athens Photofestival 2017, for the show Fenomeno Fotolibro at the Contemporary Culture Center of Barcelona in 2017, for the Lisbon Photobook Fair 2017 and for the Festival ZUM 2017 in São Paulo, Brazil.
 In 2018 he published his second photobook Siete punto Ocho (Barcelona, RM) in collaboration with Ecuadorian photographer Isadora Romero.
 This publication was exhibited at The Benaki Museum as part of the 2018 Athens Photo Festival and received an honorable mention at the 2019 POY Latam contest.

-His editorial and personal work has been published in such media like the photography books Visible Cities (RM, 2016) or QUITO (RM, 2016) and such magazines like VICE, The New York Times Lens, GEO, Focus, Pagina99, Buzzfeed News, Esquire Russia, PDN, GUP, Leica Fotografie International, Photo World China, Slideluck Editorial, John Hopkins Public Health Magazine USA, Sueño de la Razón Chile, among many others.
+His editorial and personal work has been published in such media like the photography books Visible Cities (RM, 2016) or FLUZ (RM, 2016) and such magazines like VICE, The New York Times Lens, GEO, Focus, Pagina99, Buzzfeed News, Esquire Russia, PDN, GUP, Leica Fotografie International, Photo World China, Slideluck Editorial, John Hopkins Public Health Magazine USA, Sueño de la Razón Chile, among many others.